stephanmax/ephemeral-tweets/README.md

 $ npm start
 ```

 which installs all dependencies and exposes the script as a webtask URL that you can call.
-Do not forget to set the parameter `maxTweetAge` inside [`package.json`](package.json) to your desired number of days.
+Do not forget to set the secret `MAX_TWEET_AGE` inside the secrets file to your desired number of days.

 ```
---param maxTweetAge=7
+MAX_TWEET_AGE=7
 ```

 ## Deploy Webtask